Three Dimensional Theory of the Ion Channel Laser: Analytic Theory

 the Cold 1D gain parameter

-and the ICL factor
+and the ``ICL factor''

-The interpretation of these three quantities is discussed in the following two paragraphs.
+The interpretation of these three quantities is discussed in the following three paragraphs.

 The Fresnel parameter Eq.~(\ref{eq:fresnel}) is defined analogously to Pellegrini {\it et al.} \cite{pellegrini2016} and quantifies the effect of diffraction in the ICL.
-It can be written as $\mathcal{F}_D = (\sqrt{3} / 4) z_R / L_{G, 0} \approx 0.5 z_R / L_{G, 0}$ where $z_R = (1/2) \nu k_{1,r} a_{\beta,r}^2$ is the Rayleigh length of a Gaussian guided mode of waist $a_{\beta,r}$, and $L_{G,0} = \lambda_{\beta, r} / (4 \pi \sqrt{3} \rho_0)$ is the Cold 1D gain length.
+It can be written as $\mathcal{F}_D = (4 / \sqrt{3}) z_R / L_{G, 0} \approx 2.3 z_R / L_{G, 0}$ where $L_{G,0} = \lambda_{\beta, r} / (4 \pi \sqrt{3} \rho_0)$ is the Cold 1D gain length, and $z_R = (1/2) \nu k_{1,r} a_{\beta,r}^2$ is the Rayleigh length of a Gaussian mode of waist $a_{\beta,r}$, which is an approximation of the actual radiation waist.
 The impact of diffraction is greatest when $\mathcal{F}_D$ is smallest.
 A plot of the dependence of $\mathcal{F}_D$ on $K_r$ is shown in Figure~\ref{fig:fresnel}.
 Diffraction is much more significant at lower $K_r$ and plateaus at $K_r \gtrsim 2$.
 There is little reason to operate an ICL at $K \lesssim 2$.
 In the on-axis configuration of the ICL~\cite{whittum1990a}, the particles' normalized transverse momenta are assumed to be much less than one, i.e. $K_j \ll 1$.
 In this case, $K_j$ drops out of Eq.~(\ref{eq:resonancecondition}) for $\lambda_{1,j}$ and so the spread in $K_j$ due to nonzero emittance cannot induce a spread in $\lambda_{1,j}$ that damps the instability.
-While this circumvents the stringent emittance requirements of the off-axis ICL, we can see from Figure \ref{fig:fresnel} that it introduces a new problem as the degree of diffraction at $K_j \ll 1$ becomes extremely large.
+While this circumvents the stringent emittance requirements of the off-axis ICL, we can see from Figure \ref{fig:fresnel} that it introduces a new problem as the degree of diffraction at $K_j \ll 1$ becomes extremely large, which is what makes the on-axis configuration unfeasible.